Skywalker1080/manasCore/README.md

 7. Iterate on prompts, retrieval logic, or model routing, then rerun evals to compare.

 RAG Lab turns journaling intelligence into an observable system: you can debug failures, validate improvements, and make architecture changes with evidence instead of guesswork.

+## Recommended Models

+### Gemini

+- `gemini-3-flash-preview`
+  Previously used default.
+Expected to be deprecated soon, so avoid using it for new setups.
+- `gemini-3.1-flash-lite-preview`
+  Recommended Gemini default: fast and cheap.
+- `gemini-2.5-flash`
+  Fast and one of the cheapest reliable options.

+### Ollama (Local)

+- `gemma3:4b`
+  Most recommended: strong quality-to-speed balance.
+- `nemotron-mini:4b`
+  Fast and small; great for low-resource machines.
+- `llama3.2:3b`
+  Very small and lightweight, but lower response quality.
+- `qwen3.5:4b`
+  High quality, but significantly slower in practice.

+### Cloud Models

+- `gpt-oss:20b-cloud`
+- `gemma3:27b-cloud`

 ## Philosophy & Vision